ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     Release objects and space allocations associated with the document.
 If created from a file, also closes *filename* (releasing control to the OS).
 Explicitly closing a document is equivalent to deleting it, `del doc`, or assigning it to something else like `doc = None`.

-  .. method:: GetXrefObject(int xref, int compressed = 0, int ascii = 0)
+  .. method:: GetXrefObject(int xref, int compressed: 0, int ascii: 0)

     PDF only: Return the definition source of a PDF object.